HymEric/Segmentation-Series-Chaos/README.md

 <!-- TOC -->

-### Summary of 2019 Survey on semantic segmentation using deep learning techniques_Neurocomputing
+### Summary of 2019 Survey on semantic segmentation using deep learning techniques_Neurocomputing and other useful sights

  ![Survey on semantic segmentation using deep learning techniques](https://github.com/HymEric/Segmentation-Series-Chaos/blob/master/pictures/Survey%20on%20semantic%20segmentation%20using%20deep%20learning%20techniques.png)